SchemaStore/schemastore/CONTRIBUTING.md

 - `type` can't be an array, which is intentional, `anyOf`/`oneOf` should be used in this case
 - It links to [understanding-json-schema](https://json-schema.org/understanding-json-schema) for each hint/check

 To check your schema against that schema, use `node cli.js check-strict --schema-name=<schemaName.json>`.

-❌ **Don't forget** add test files.

-- Always be consistent across your schema: order properties and describe in the same style.
-- Always use `description`, `type`, `additionalProperties`.
-  - Always set `additionalProperties` to `false` unless documentation permits additional properties explicitly.
-That tool the JSON schema is created for can be changed in the future to allow wrong extra properties.
-- Don't end `title`/`description` values with colon.
-- Always omit leading articles for `title`-s and trailing punctuation to make expected object values look more like types in programming languages.
-Also start `title`-s with a lowercase letter and try use nouns for titles instead of sentences.
-- Always add documentation url to descriptions when available in the following
-  format: `<description>\n<url>` like `"Whether to ignore a theme configuration for the current site\nhttps://jekyllrb.com/docs/configuration/options/#global-configuration"`.
+Note that this is NOT the same as Ajv strict mode.

 [base]: https://github.com/SchemaStore/schemastore/blob/master/src/schemas/json/base.json
 [base-04]: https://github.com/SchemaStore/schemastore/blob/master/src/schemas/json/base-04.json